 However, criminal law operating in a sentencing mode is less binary and less rigid in its approach, aside from where there is a mandatory sentence for a given offence.
 Therefore, in this mode of operation, law is more accommodating of information admitted from experts in psychiatry and psychology; and accommodating with less risk of distortion in the process of communication between the discourses.
 So, for example, in administering the discretionary death penalty, although a court will be subject to sentencing guidelines, it will inevitably be more open to - and flexible in - consideration of expert psychiatric or psychological evidence than it will be when hearing such evidence in the context of a trial and the determination of whether the defence of insanity or the partial defence of diminished responsibility is satisfied, or whether the defendant is fit to plead.
-Indeed, the second of the accepted sentencing criteria for imposition of a range of types of expert psychiatric and psychological evidence.
+Indeed, the second of the accepted sentencing criteria for imposition of the discretionary death penalty - that of 'beyond reformation' (see p126) - is clearly easily open to consideration of a range of types of expert psychiatric and psychological evidence.
 This could be, for example, in respect of 'treatability' and/or 'risk management'.